 Reasonable comments about taking my bags in an airplane evacuation

 Then there were some folks that made some reasonable arguments, including ones that I hadn’t thought about

 I believe one of the reasons is that luggage might increase the chances of the slides ripping and being rendered unusable.
 That’s why they ask women to remove stilettos should they be wearing them

 Ever see some one get a backpack strap caught on the arm rest while boarding?
 Imagine 3, 4, 5 people getting straps caught during the evacuation panic, slowing the evacuation.
 You only have 90 seconds to get out.
 Put your absolute must haves, phone, passport, wallet, in your pocket before take off and leave the bags behind.
 My family will thank you when I can get out.

 A few other reasons why taking the backpack is a bad idea: it would make it harder to stop/drop/roll if your clothing or hair caught fire; it is likely made out of fabric that would melt into your skin in a fire; it is likely much more flammable than your clothing.

 Okay… okay… you got me

-After thinking through the situation and armed with additional information from some of the more reasonable commenters, I decided to change my mindset and (potential) behavior during an airplane evacuation.
+So, after thinking through the situation and armed with additional information from some of the more reasonable commenters, I decided to change my mindset and (potential) behavior during an airplane evacuation.
 I had definitely already understood that people are more important than possessions, and that all “stuff” can be replaced, including my laptop.
 I think what I was most worried about was some of the things on my computer that would be difficult to replace, like pictures and other documents.
 But that just speaks more to my own poor backup strategy, so before we went to Europe, I backed all that stuff up, and made the decision that, in an emergency, I would leave my laptop and other bags and just go!